 Complete the form below & a member of our team will call you back to discuss your requirements

-Allen Archaeology is an independant professional commercial archaeological contractor and consultancy, established in 2005.
+Allen Archaeology is an independent professional commercial archaeological contractor and consultancy, established in 2005.
 From initial project design, through to final mitigation and reporting, we always provide the correct solution, within agreed timescales and budgets.
 With offices in Lincoln, Birmingham, Cambridge and Southampton, we provide a full range of archaeological services on a national basis.

 Our key aim, from initial consultation to the fulfilling of archaeological planning conditions, is to provide a cost effective, risk-free and time efficient service for our clients.